CapObvios/CPP_Coursera/README.md

 # CPP_Coursera
-Practical assignments from C++ specialization on C++ development by Moscow Institute of Physics and Technology & Yandex
+Practical assignments from Coursera Specialization on C++ development by Moscow Institute of Physics and Technology & Yandex

 ## White Belt